 What are Secondary Keywords?

-Secondary keywords are words or phrases that are related to the main keyword or topic of a piece of content but are not the primary focus.
+Secondary keywords are additional words or phrases that provide more context and details related to the primary keyword or main topic of some content.

 Why are secondary keywords important?